Konkani Undi/ Steamed Rice dumpling

 • Serve hot as is or along with coconut oil or podi.

-15 Replies to “Konkani Undi/ Steamed Rice dumpling”
+15 thoughts on “Konkani Undi/ Steamed Rice dumpling”